kairos-io/kairos/docs/src/pages/upgrade/manual.md

 ## Upgrade

-To upgrade to the latest available version, run from a shell of a cluster node:
+To upgrade to the latest available version, run from a shell of a cluster node the following:

 ```bash
 sudo kairos-agent upgrade
 ```

-To specify a version, run
+To specify a version, run:

 ```bash
 sudo kairos-agent upgrade <version>